The Driver's Handbook

 - Is the vehicle recorded as defected?

-- Check the vehicle's financial statues against the Personal Property Securities Register (PPSR) at www.ppsr.gov.au or telephone 1300 007 777.
-You will need the VIN (vehicle indentification number) or chassis number to search the PPSR.
+You should also check the vehicle's financial statues against the Personal Property Securities Register (PPSR) at www.ppsr.gov.au or telephone 1300 007 777.
+You will need the VIN (vehicle identification number) or chassis number to search the PPSR.

 An application for Transfer of Registration must be lodged within 14 days from the date of purchase.
 Failure to do so may incur an additional fee.

-If the person from whom you are buying the vehicle does not have the current Registration Details Certificate, he or she will need to purchase a replacement from a Customer Service Centre.
+If the person from whom you are buying the vehicle does not have a Registration Details Certificate, they can obtain a replacement on-line if they are an EzyReg account holder or, alternatively, they may purchase a replacement at a Service SA Customer Service Centre.

-If you are purchasing a South Australian vehicle that is not registered and you wish to drive the vehicle, you must complete an Application for Registration and Third Party Insurance and lodge or mail it to your nearest Customer Service Centre.
+If you are purchasing a South Australian vehicle that is not registered and you wish to drive the vehicle, you must complete an Application for Registration and Third Party Insurance and lodge it at, or mail to, a Customer Service Centre.
+Heavy penalties apply for driving an unregistered vehicle.